jonseb974/holbertonschool-validation/module3_task2/DEPLOY.md

 To archive a file use
      - zip my_zip_file file1 file2 file3

-To unarchive a file use:
+To unarchive a file use
      - unzip my_zip_file file1 file2 file3

 2. What are the commands to start and stop the application?